Our story (so far…)

 CHAIRPERSON

 Linda McBurney has over 20 years of managerial experience in roles ranging from Operations Management, Project Planning, and Internal Communication.
-In 2014, she switched gears to follow her passion for Visual Art and is currently the HR Officer at the MAC (Metropolitan Arts Centre) in Belfast.
+In 2014, she switched gears to follow her passion for Visual Art and is currently the HR Manager at the MAC (Metropolitan Arts Centre) in Belfast.

 Linda has seven years of experience as a Trustee, the last 3 with Vault.
 Before joining Vault, Linda was a Trustee and Company Secretary at Belfast Print Workshop (BPW).
 Linda has been a printmaker/artist at BPW for 14 years and is one of their trusted advisors.